velizarn/less.ruble/test/README.md

 ```

 Select a file from your project or place the cursor inside the editor then go to Eclipse menu > Commands > Less > Compile CSS (JS)

+So for above example if you have two source files called
+_/src/less/reset.css_
+_/src/less/style.less_

+Wro4j Runner will create a new file
+_/assets/css/styles.css_